-Active View Average viewable time
+Active View average viewable time (seconds)

-The average time (in seconds) that an individual ad impression was deemed viewable, calculated as: (average viewable time ÷ 60).
+The average time in seconds that an individual ad impression was deemed viewable, calculated as: (average viewable time ÷ 60).
 For example, if the value was 136.8, it would be equivalent to "average viewable time ÷ 60 = 2.28 minutes."

 This metric works across display, mobile web, and video inventory.

 Total number of impressions that were measured, but deemed not viewable.

 Total number of impressions that were not measured (e.g., impressions where measurement was attempted and failed).

 Percent of impressions where measurement was attempted, succeeded and deemed viewable.

 Active View Viewable impression distribution is calculated as: (# Viewable impressions) / (# Active View Eligible Impressions)

 Active View non-viewable impression distribution